ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 | MaxPowerState | 3 | 1 |
 | Controller Characteristics | detailed info | basic info |

 So Apple is still using NVMe logically but not over PCIe any more.
-NVMe power management capabilities (active power states, power state transitions) seem to have been replaced entirely by some internal management.
-Macs with M1 SoC expose a lot more about the 'SSD internals' (e.g. "default-bits-per-cell"=3, "pages-per-block-mlc"=1152, "page-size"=16384, "vendor-name"="Toshiba")
+NVMe power management capabilities (active power states, power state transitions) seem to have been replaced entirely by some internal/proprietary solution.
+Macs with M1 SoC expose a lot more about the SSD internals compared to T2 (e.g. "default-bits-per-cell"=3, "pages-per-block-mlc"=1152, "page-size"=16384, "vendor-name"="Toshiba").

+As with the T2 controller in previous Intel Macs both SSD controller, crypto acceleration and 'Secure Enclave' (SE) to store encryption keys are inside the same chip.
+Every storage access on those Macs always implies 'full disk encryption' at the controller level (this applies also to all SSD storage benchmark results you find somewhere on the net).
+In theory encryption keys never leave the SE and a secure erase operation can be performed by destroying the encryption keys inside the SE (which is supposed to happen when you enter a wrong FileVault passphrase too often at boot time).

-### USB4 / Thunderbolt
+### USB4 / Thunderbolt / PCIe

-The new M1 Macs are advertised as USB4/TB3 capable and all only have two USB-C ports.
-Since almost everything is optional with USB4 this means with those three "Apple Silicon" Macs for now:
+The new M1 Macs are advertised as USB4/TB3 capable and all three models only have two USB-C ports.
+It's important to understand that 'USB4' is the name for a protocol revision and not a synonym for a certain type of link speed.

+Those three "Apple Silicon" Macs provide the following at each USB-C port:

   * Thunderbolt 3 compliant
-  * maximum *SuperSpeed 10Gbps* USB transfer speeds
+  * *SuperSpeed 10Gbps* maximum USB transfer speeds

 A Mac Mini teardown revealed that the TB controller is inside the M1 SoC and there are two [JHL8040R](https://ark.intel.com/content/www/de/de/ark/products/186251/intel-jhl8040r-thunderbolt-4-retimer.html) TB retimer chips soldered next to the USB-C ports.
-While these chips are TB4 capable Apple only implements TB3, most probably not all of the needed requirements for TB4 could be met:
+While these chips are TB4 capable Apple only implements TB3.
+Most probably not all of the needed requirements for TB4 could be met:

 ![](https://heise.cloudimg.io/width/3092/q70.png-lossy-70.webp-lossy-70.foil1/_www-heise-de_/imgs/18/3/0/0/1/5/6/8/thunderbolt4-comparison-chart-2f0aae9c6d8e08d7.jpg)

 Quick check with IPoverThunderbolt using `iperf3` with default settings (MTU 1500 bytes): ARM -> Intel results in 17 Gbit/sek (cpu0 almost maxing out on the Intel MacBook for `kernel_task` handling the IRQ processing).
 In the other direction we're at 15 Gbit/sek, this time cpu5 and cpu6 (both performance cores) busy on the ARM MacBook.
 Since `iperf3` is `x86_64` and therefore executed by Rosetta2 the results should be taken with a grain of salt but for me it's already 'fast enough' (quick check with MTU 9000 ended up with slightly *lower* numbers for whatever reason).

+Apple showed the term "PCIe 4.0" in their presentations.
+Again as with USB4 this is a protocol revision and not a synonym for link speeds (16GT/h AKA Gen4).
+Asides the wireless chip (see next chapter) only the two Thunderbolt ports seem to make use of PCIe.
+When establishing an IPoverThunderbolt link with an active TB3 cable the connection is established as follows:

+    Link Status: 0x2
+    Speed: Up to 40 Gb/s x1
+    Current Link Width: 0x2

+The `ioreg` output suggests that the TB PCIe implementation is limited to 2 lane operation so IPoverThunderbolt bandwidth seems to be already the maximum the connection is cable of (at Gen3 speeds).
+Most probably "Apple Silicon" in form of the M1 SoCs is limited to a few lanes with Gen3 maximum speeds since a more capable PCIe setup isn't needed on current models.

+In case the M1 SoCs would have a bunch of Gen4 lanes and would support [CCIX](https://en.wikichip.org/wiki/ccix) we might see larger MacBooks / iMacs with more than one of those M1 interconnected via PCIe.
+But maybe Apple chooses a chiplet approach instead and combines several M1 dies + separate IO controller on an interposer.
+Or maybe they do something entirely different and come up with a different CPU design to power the [i]Mac Pro in the future.

+### Wireless capabilities

+Not really related to "Apple Silicon" but to the 3 models in question: Wi-Fi 6 and Bluetooth 5.0 are provided by a PCIe attached 'Apple USI 339S00758' chip with BroadCom/Cypress tech inside according to `ioreg` (hints to BCM4378 via a single PCIe Gen2 lane).
+MacBook Air und MBP 13" unfortunately are 2T2R only, the Mac Mini's mainboard has connectors for 3 antennas.

 ## Software